 Should Facebook only be used to Supplement Other Services?

 The third concern is whether a backup means of service is required under the circumstances.
 Although, as was discussed, other court decisions have endorsed using Facebook as a means of service, they have done so only where Facebook was but one of the methods employed, not the only method.

 Why use Facebook as Either the Sole or Supplemental Means of Service?

-Why use Facebook as either the sole or the supplemental means of service in the first place when there is a statutorily prescribed method of service readily available?
+Why use Facebook as either the sole or the supplemental means of service in the first place when there is a statutorily prescribed method of assistance readily available?

 The court then went on to say that: "The problem, however, with publication service is that it is almost guaranteed not to provide a defendant with notice of the action for divorce, or any other lawsuit for that matter."

 "In divorce cases brought in New York County, plaintiffs are often granted permission to publish the summons in such newspapers as the New York Law Journal or the Irish Echo.
 If that were to be done here, the chances of the defendant, who is neither a lawyer nor Irish, ever seeing the summons in print, either in those particular newspapers or in any other, are slim to none."

 I am a part of the Texas Family Law Group on Facebook, and I learned that at least one Judge in El Paso allows and encourages substituted service via Facebook.
 They also generously provided me some sample forms that they used, including:

 - Order on Motion for Other Substituted Service